SvenWerlen/pathfinderfr-android/README.md

 # Pathfinder FR

+_(!!!)
+WARNING (!!!) : this application is not actively supported any more.
+No update or new release is planned. _

 Pathfinder FR is an android application which provides a quick reference for Pathfinder (french rules).

 * **Catalog**: the application currently supports skills (_compétences_), feats (_dons_) and spells (_sorts_)